wenyuh/semi-supervised-bayesian-classifier/README.md

 Technically speaking, we have a mixture model over the m label components and we want to learn the parameters that maximize the model's  likelihood

+## Algorithm pseudo-code

+Here is the pseudo code of the algorithm used.
+For more details, check the section by  Nigam et al., Semi-supervised text classification using EM, available in the book 'Semi-supervised learning'.
 ![alt text](bayes_pseudo.PNG)